-It’s so great to walk into the kitchen in the middle of the night and only have the accent lighting come on at a nice blue or red color which is easy on your eyes.
+It’s so great to walk into the kitchen in the middle of the night and only have the accent lighting come on in a nice blue or red color which is easy on your eyes.

 Bedroom under bed accent lighting.

 All our bedrooms have at least one light strip mounted under the bed.
 This is also coupled with another hue motion sensor.
-This programmable detector is set up to only come on at night once it detects motion and then turn off at night after about 10 minutes of no motion.
+This programmable detector is set up to only come on at night once it detects motion and then turns off the lights at night after about 10 minutes of no motion.
 We do this to save power so the strip lights don’t need to come on during the day.
 It’s a true wireless LED light strip installation.

-This setup enables us to turn off the room lights and get into bed, still with some nice coloured accent lighting.
+This setup enables us to turn off the room lights and get into bed, still with some nice colored accent lighting.
 When we get up during the night the light strip will automatically turn on again.